How Three Christianson Fellows are Uplifting Mothers, Young Girls, and Refugees

 In addition to dance, English, and martial arts instruction (Victor has a black belt in Karate), he’ll also help prepare young women for admission to United World College, a conglomerate of international schools around the world that shape leaders who deeply care about cross-cultural understanding.

 "I’m excited to learn from an organization that empowers young Dominican and Haitian women, and I look forward to sharing my passion for martial arts, dance, and educational access!
-Thank you to the Christianson Grant for helping to make this dream possible!"
+Thank you to the Christianson Fellowship for helping to make this dream possible!"

 Expanding legal services and community resources for refugees